antonfirsov/docs/2019/02-Feb/porting-winforms-guidelines/porting-winforms-guidelines.md

       existing .NET Framework users; you'll only have to migrate the first project.

-1. **Start from a working solution**.
-Ensure the solution opens, builds, and runs without any issues.

 1. **Replace `packages.config` with `PackageReference`**.
 If your project uses NuGet packages, you will need to add the same NuGet packages to the new .NET Core project. .NET Core projects support only `PackageReference` for adding